If you cannot find the answer here, please contact Pure Support

 - If you select add group author the system defaults to making other authors invisible presuming they are members of the group - however you can change the other authors' status from Hidden to Visible and the authors will be displayed.

-- Can I assign individual records to certain school/department editors?
-This used to be done via Placement but Placement is no longer there.
+- How do I assign individual records to certain school/department editors?
+This used to be done via Placement which is no longer there.

-- Placement in previous versions of Pure has been re-labelled Managing organisational unit.
+- Placement has been re-labelled Managing organisational unit.
 To enable school/department editors editing access to each of your individual output records - go to Research output managed by>Managing organisational unit which is just below the publication record author list and add the school you wish to have editing control.

 (Back to top)